Group-8-TCMG412/CLI/readme.md

-For ease of use, this CLI is in Docker Hub and updated through GitHub actions:
+For ease of use, this CLI is updated through GitHub actions and pushed to the following Docker Hub repo:

 chrismerkle19/tcmg412-cli